 SPACE on Ryder Farm is a nonprofit residency program and organic farm located on the grounds of a 224-year-old family homestead in Putnam County, New York, just an hour north of New York City.
 SPACE’s mission is to create an environment singular in its ability to invigorate artists and innovators and their work, and to contribute to the sustainability and resourceful preservation of one of the oldest organic family farms on the East Coast.

-SPACE’s philosophy is simple: artists and innovators need time and space to do what they do best: create.
-Each year, SPACE welcomes approximately 200 residents to Ryder Farm for fully-subsidized residencies of one to five weeks.
-There are only three requirements of residents while at SPACE: attend three communal meals daily, give back two hours to Ryder Farm, and share what you’ve developed with your fellow residents at the culmination of the residency.
+SPACE was founded for artists by artists, with a simple philosophy: artists and innovators need time and space to do what they do best—create.
+With its roots in the theatre community, SPACE has grown into a destination where artists of all disciplines, as well as nonprofit organizations, activists and community organizers come to do their most important work.
+Each year, SPACE welcomes nearly 150 residents to Ryder Farm for fully-subsidized residencies of one to five weeks.
+There are only three requirements of residents’ time: to attend three communal farm-fresh meals daily, to give back some of their time in residence to Ryder Farm, and to share what they’ve developed on the farm with their fellow residents at the culmination of their residency.

 Through unique residency programs spanning playwriting, filmmaking, family residency opportunities, and symposiums for social change, SPACE has served over 1,300 residents since its founding in 2011, nurtured more than 60 young professionals through its internship program and developed a national reputation as one of the most sought-after residency programs in the country.
 SPACE is proud to count among its many alumni Academy Award winners, Tony Award nominees and winners, Pulitzer Prize winners, Guggenheim fellows, Obie Award winners and MacArthur "Genius" Fellows.